livewire/livewire/docs/getters.md

 </div>
 ```

-If a user is restricted from viewing posts, the database query has already been made, yet it is never used in the template.
+If a user is restricted from viewing posts, the database query to retrieve the posts has already been made, yet the posts are never used in the template.

 Here's a version of the above scenario using a getter instead: